Author: sulochana

 Many applicants assume that marriage to a Singapore Citizen or PR automatically confers the right to work.
 In practice, stay permission and work permission are assessed independently, and this distinction becomes particularly important after LTVP approval.

-You may find it helpful to understand how the Letter of Consent (LOC) works in practice for LTVP holders who intend to work in Singapore.
+You may find it helpful to review our guide to the Letter of Consent (LOC) for LTVP holders who intend to work or operate a business in Singapore.

 ↑ Back to top